How to Care for and Clean Your Solid Wood Furniture

 4. Control temperature and humidity

 Because solid wood is always breathing, it reacts to humidity (or lack thereof).
 Great craftsmen build with this material with allowances in mind for natural ‘breathing’ and seasonal expansion and contraction.
-Lumber set for building is kiln-dried before building in order to stabilize and get it ready.
+Lumber used for building is kiln-dried before building in order to stabilize and get it ready.
 But, if there’s an extreme amount of moisture in the air over a period of time, the wood can swell and warp.
 Likewise, in a very dry environment, it can shrink and crack.

 We recommend keeping the relative humidity in your home around 35 percent and the temperature between 60 and 80 degrees.